 During the on-site review, Mid-State Health Network described processes to identify add, change, update, and delete actions to BH-TEDS records.
 The PIHP described the add process for BH-TEDS as new assessment records that required BH-TEDS information.
-The PIHP described the submission of BH-TEDS change records as any BH-TEDS related updates or corrections to non-key fields which occurred after the initial assessment was completed by a clinician.
+The PIHP described the submission of BH-TEDS change records as any BH-TEDS related corrections to non-key fields that occurred after the initial assessment was completed by a clinician.
 The PIHP identified BH-TEDS records for deletion if the clinician identified a data entry error or if incorrect information was entered for a key field in the assessment.

 Mid-State Health Network conducted training sessions for the CMHSPs to ensure that staff members and clinicians had a thorough understanding of all veteran-focused questions.
-The CMHSPs worked with their vendors to ensure that electronic medical records were updated to include the veteran-focused BH-TEDS questions.
+The PIHP worked with PCE to ensure that electronic medical records were updated to include the veteran-focused BH-TEDS questions.
 HSAG identified no concerns with the incorporation of the new, veteran-focused fields into the assessment.

-HSAG recommends that the PIHP and the providers (CMHSPs) employ more robust data quality and reasonability checks of the BH-TEDS records, beyond the state-specified requirements, before the data are submitted to the State.
+The PIHP and CMHSPs implemented additional data quality and reasonability checks of the BH-TEDS records, beyond the State-specified requirements, before the data were submitted to the State.